-In a world where anyone could be anybody simply out of a personal claim, fraudulence is bound to be rampant and the society will crumble into corruption.
+In a world where anyone could be anybody simply out of a personal claim, fraudulence is bound to be rampant, and society will crumble into corruption.
 Without being overly dramatic, deceit would at least be common.

-In the Philippines which has a total population of at least 100 million and where certain surnames are generally shared by many, having a valid ID card makes up for an imperative in accurately distinguishing one person from the other.
-For without it, a person’s genuine identity remains obscure and questionable and having cases of mistaken identity be also as common.
+In the Philippines, which has a total population of at least 100 million and where certain surnames are generally shared by many, having a valid ID card makes up for an imperative in accurately distinguishing one person from the other.
+For without it, a person’s genuine identity remains obscure and questionable and cases of mistaken identity will also be common.